-Employer in certain circumstances (including, but not limited to, death, disability, retirement or reduction in force).
-With respect to Awards that are subject to one or more performance objectives, the Committee may, in its sole discretion, provide that any such full or prorated Award will be paid prior to when any or all such performance objectives are certified (or without regard to whether they are certified); provided that an opportunity to receive a Qualified Performance-Based Award may result in payment of the Award prior to or without certification of a performance objective that is intended to permit the Award to satisfy the Exception only in connection with death, disability, or Change in Control.
+Employer due to death or disability.
+With respect to Awards that are subject to one or more performance objectives, the Committee may, in its sole discretion, provide that any such full or prorated Award will be paid prior to when any or all such performance objectives are certified (or without regard to whether they are certified) in the event of a cessation of the Participant's service relationship with the employer due to death or disability.
 The Committee may, in its sole discretion, and to the extent applicable, in accordance with the provisions of Code section 409A, determine (i) whether any leave of absence (including short-term or long-term disability or medical leave) shall constitute a termination of employment for purposes of this Plan, and (ii) the impact, if any, of any such leave on outstanding Awards under the Plan.